aquasecurity/manifesto/README.md

 # manifesto
-Use Manifesto to store and query metadata for Docker images.
+Manifesto lets users store and query metadata for Docker images.
 This metadata can be information that you want to store about an image *post-build* - where labels are not sufficient.

 Examples of the kind of information you might want to store post-build include:

 * contact information for this image

 * seccomp profile
 * QA or other approvals for this image.

-Although we haven't yet implemented it, the intention is that each piece of metadata could be signed using Notary.
+The intention is that each piece of metadata could be signed using Notary.
 This means you can reliably get back the most recent version of that piece of metadata and know that it was put in place by someone with the authority to do so.

 At the moment this is a Proof of Concept - feedback and ideas very welcome.